cseanburns/systems-librarianship/src/01-history-linux-unix.md

 ## The Unix wars and the lawsuit, late 1980s through the early 1990s

+During the late 1980s through the early 1990s, the so-called "Unix wars" and an ensuing lawsuit marked a contentious period in the history of computing.
+Following its breakup,
-- AT&T, after its breakup, began to commercialize Unix, and differences in AT&T Unix and BSD Unix arose.
+AT&T began to commercialize Unix, leading to distinct differences between
+AT&T Unix and BSD Unix.
-- The former was aimed at commercialization, and the latter aimed at researchers and academics.
+The former was aimed at commercial markets, while the latter was targeted at researchers and academics.
-- UNIX Systems Laboratories, Inc. (USL, part of AT&T) sued Berkeley Software Design, Inc.
+These contrasting objectives led to legal friction, culminating in UNIX Systems Laboratories, Inc.
+(USL, part of AT&T) suing
+Berkeley Software Design, Inc.
 (BSDi, part of the University of California, Berkeley) for copyright and trademark violations.
-- USL ultimately lost the case, but the lawsuit delayed adoption of BSD Unix.
+Ultimately, USL lost the case, but not before the lawsuit had created significant obstacles for BSD Unix.
+The legal battle delayed the adoption of BSD Unix, leaving a lasting impact on the development and dissemination of Unix systems.

 ## Linux, Linus Torvalds, University of Helsinki, Finland, early 1990s

+In the early 1990s at the University of Helsinki in Finland, a significant development in the world of computing unfolded.
-- On August 25, 1991, [Linus Torvalds][linustorvalds]
+On August 25, 1991,
-  announced that he had started working on a **free** operating system kernel for the 386 CPU architecture and for his specific hardware.
+[Linus Torvalds][linustorvalds] announced that he had started working on a free operating system kernel specifically for the 386 CPU architecture and his hardware.
-- This [kernel][kernel] would later be named **Linux**.
+This [kernel][kernel] would later be famously named Linux.
-- Linux technically refers only to the kernel.
-    - An operating system kernel handles startup, devices, memory, resources, etc.
-    - A kernel does not provide user land utilities---the kinds of software they people use when using computers.
+It's essential to understand that Linux technically refers only to the kernel, which handles startup, devices, memory, resources, and more, but does not provide user land utilities—the kind of software that people use on their computers.

-- Torvalds' motivation was to learn about OS development but also to have access to a Unix-like system.
+Torvalds' motivation for this project was both to learn about OS development and to have access to a Unix-like system.
-    - He already had access to an Unix-like system called [MINIX][minix], but MINIX had technical and copyright restrictions.
+He already had access to an Unix-like system called [MINIX][minix], but MINIX was limited by technical and copyright restrictions.
-- Torvalds has stated that if a BSD or if GNU Hurd operating system were available, then he may not have created the Linux kernel.
+Interestingly, Torvalds has stated that if a
+BSD or GNU Hurd operating system were available at that time, he might not have created the Linux kernel at all.
-- But Torvalds and others took the GNU utilities and created what is now called Linux or GNU/Linux.
+However, he and others took the
+GNU utilities and created what is now widely referred to as Linux or GNU/Linux.
+This amalgamation of Torvalds' kernel and
+GNU utilities marked a critical point in the evolution of free and open-source software, fostering a global community of developers and users.

 ## Distributions, early 1990s through today

-- Soon after the Linux development, people would create their own Linux and
-  GNU based operating systems and would distribute them.
+Soon after the development of Linux in the early 1990s, a trend began to emerge that continues to this day.
+Enthusiasts and developers started creating their own Linux and GNU-based operating systems, customizing them to suit various needs and preferences.
+They would then distribute these customized versions to others, sharing their innovations and insights with a wider community.
+As a result of this practice,
-- As such, these Linux operating systems became referred to as *distributions*.
+these Linux operating systems became known as "distributions."
+This phenomenon has led to a rich ecosystem of
+Linux distributions,
+catering to different user bases, industries, and interests, and has played a central role in the continued growth and diversification of open-source computing.

-- The two oldest distributions that are still in active development include:
+The two oldest distributions that are still in active development include:

   - [Slackware][slackware]
   - [Debian][debian]

 ## Short History of BSD, 1970s through today

+The history of Berkeley Software Distribution (BSD) spans from the 1970s to today and is closely intertwined with the evolution of Unix.
-- Unix version numbers 1-6 eventually led to BSD 1-4.
+Early Unix version numbers 1-6 eventually led to the development of BSD versions 1-4.
+By the time of BSD 4.3,
-- At BSD 4.3, all versions had some AT&T code.
+all versions still contained some AT&T code.
-    - Desire to remove this code led to BSD Net/1.
+A desire to remove this proprietary code led to the creation of BSD Net/1.

-- All AT&T code was removed by BSD Net/2.
+The effort continued until all AT&T code was successfully removed by BSD Net/2.
-- BSD Net/2 was ported to the Intel 386 processor.
-    - This became 386BSD and was made available in 1992, a year after the Linux kernel was released.
+This version was then ported to the Intel 386 processor, resulting in 386BSD, made available in 1992, a year after the Linux kernel was released.

-- 386BSD split into two projects:
+386BSD eventually split into two distinct projects:
-  - [NetBSD][netbsd]
+[NetBSD][netbsd] and [FreeBSD][freebsd].
-  - [FreeBSD][freebsd]
-- NetBSD split into another project: [OpenBSD][openbsd].
+Later, NetBSD itself split into another project, giving rise to [OpenBSD][openbsd].
-- All three of these BSDs are still in active development.
+All three of these BSDs are still in active development today, and each has a unique focus:

-- From a bird's eye point of view, they each have different focuses:
-    - NetBSD focuses on portability (MacOS, NASA)
-    - FreeBSD focuses on wide applicability
-      (WhatsApp, Netflix, PlayStation 4, MacOS)
-    - OpenBSD focuses on security
-      (has contributed a number of very important applications)
+- **NetBSD** is known for its focus on portability, finding applications in various environments such as MacOS and even NASA projects.
+- **FreeBSD** is recognized for its wide applicability and has been utilized by notable companies and products like WhatsApp, Netflix, PlayStation 4, and MacOS.
+- **OpenBSD** emphasizes security and has contributed several essential applications in this domain.

+This intricate journey of BSD, marked by splits, adaptations, and varied focuses, has cemented its place in the history of operating systems, allowing it to cater to a wide range of applications and audiences.

 > MacOS is based on [Darwin][puredarwin],
 > is [technically UNIX][unix], and is